 Israel responding with airstrikes.
-As the conflict heated up, Iranian leaders like Ebrahim Raisi, chief justice at the time, continued to make statements promoting Palestinian aggression, which he dubbed as "<a href="https://example.com/heroic/her
+As the conflict heated up, Iranian leaders like President Ebrahim Raisi, who was Iran's chief justice at the time, continued to make statements promoting Palestinian aggression, which he dubbed as "heroic resistance."

 In the lead up to Quds Day in 2022, Gaza militants again fired rockets into Israeli territory, however this time no group claimed responsibility for the attacks.
-It was reported that Ali Akbar Velayati, foreign policy advisor of Iran's supreme leader, spoke via phone with Hamas political bureau chief Ismail Haniyeh and Secretary General of the Palestinian Islamic Jihad Movement Ziyad al-Nakhalah.
+It was reported that Ali Akbar Velayati, foreign policy advisor of Iran's Supreme Leader, spoke via phone with Hamas political bureau chief Ismail Haniyeh and Secretary General of the Palestinian Islamic Jihad Movement Ziyad al-Nakhalah.
 Separately, Iran's foreign minister, Hossein Amir Abdollahian, engaged in phone calls with the leadership of Hamas and Palestinian